visgl/deck.gl/docs/layers/text-layer.md

 Specifies a prioritized list of one or more font family names and/or generic family names.
 Follow the specs for CSS [font-family](https://developer.mozilla.org/en-US/docs/Web/CSS/font-family).

+##### `characterSet` (Array | String, optional)

+Specifies a list of characters to include in the font.
+By default, only characters in the Ascii code range 32-128 are included.
+Use this prop if you need to display special characters.

 ### Text Alignment Options

 ##### `getTextAnchor` (Function, optional)